Bradley Griffin

 Loudermilk-Young Debate Series

-Selected for Georgia’s most prominent debate series — $1M-endowed and broadcast statewide on PBS — live and unscripted, opposite a sitting two-term congressman, questioned by the state’s leading political journalists.
+I was selected for Georgia’s most prominent debate series, $1M-endowed and broadcast statewide on PBS, live and unscripted, questioned by the state’s leading journalists.

 Real numbers, not platitudes

-+490% call volume, +1,000% leads, an 8-figure exit — every claim on stage is a number the audience can check.
++490% call volume, +1,000% leads, two successful exits, every claim on stage is a number the audience can check.
 The talk earns its keep with substance.

 A story arc audiences remember

-Ranger → founder → boardroom.
-An arc your attendees will retell at the reception — and cite in the post-event survey.
+Founder to boardroom, by way of a Ranger Regiment background.
+An arc your attendees will retell at the reception, and cite in the post-event survey.

 Zero-drama professional prep